You’re here because you want to get better sleep.

 - Are you doing the important tasks first?
 Or are you messing around on the internet and not starting your tasks until late in the evening.

-- Are you checking your smart phone while in bed, watching Vine videos, or using your laptop to watch more shows you don’t really care about on Netflix?
+- Are you checking your smart phone while in bed, watching Twitch, or using your laptop to watch more shows you don’t really care about on Netflix?

 Here are the best practical tips for giving you the greatest chance at getting into bed earlier: